 Questions 2 - Severity of your orthodontic condition

-Questions 3 - Your bite
+Questions 3 - Your bite relationship

-- A poor bite is when several back teeth don't make proper contact once your mouth is closed.
+- A poor bite relationship is when your back teeth don't make proper contact when your mouth is closed.
 Having a poor bite relationship causes your back teeth to become overstressed.
-Over time, this leads to fracture of your back teeth and chipping of your front teeth.
-Having a poor bite relationship can also be a trigger for headaches, TMJ pain and other head and neck related problems.
+This causes your brack teeth to fracture and your front teeth to chip.
+Having a poor bite relationship can also trigger headaches, TMJ problems, and cause other head and neck related problems.

-Clear aligners are not very effective when it comes to correcting your bite relationship.
-Bite correction requires dentist supervision.
-Minor bite corrections can be accomplished using dentist-delivered clear aligner programs like Invisalign® or Even28 at-dentist™.
-More complex bite corrections always require braces insteadof clear aligners.
+Bite correction is not easy.
+Minor bite corrections can be accomplished using dentist-delivered clear aligner programs like Invisalign® or ClearCorrect™.
+Fixing complex bite relationships requires braces instead of clear aligners.

-Questions 4 - Past orthodontic history
+Questions 4 - Previous orthodontic history

-STRAIGHTEN YOUR SMILE WITH CLEAR ALIGNERS
+A STRAIGHTER SMILE WITH CLEAR ALIGNERS

 Find a clear aligner provider near you today!